Jerzy Robinson: National team career

 Robinson represented the United States at the 2023 FIBA Under-16 Women's Americas Championship and won a gold medal.
 She averaged 17.3 points, 10.2 rebounds, 2.0 assists and 2.0 steals per game, earning tournament MVP honors.
 At 14 years old, she was the youngest player to ever win MVP at the tournament.
 During a game against Colombia she recorded 21 rebounds, setting a USA basketball under-16 single-game record, surpassing the previous record of 16 set by Lauren Betts in 2019.

 Robinson represented the United States at the 2024 FIBA Under-17 Women's Basketball World Cup and won a gold medal.
 She averaged 20.9 points and 6.9 rebounds per games, and was named tournament MVP.
 During the championship game against Canada she scored a game-high 25 points and seven rebounds.

 On June 20, 2025, she was named to the United States under-19 national team for the 2025 FIBA Under-19 Women's Basketball World Cup.

 Personal life

 Robinson is of Samoan, European, and African American descent.
-She is the daughter of Taryn Uperesa and Darnell Robinson, a former linebacker who played college football at Oregon State.
+She is the daughter of Taryn Uperesa and Darnell Robinson.
+Her father was a linebacker and played college football at Oregon State.
 Robinson is a Christian.